kennedyjustin/BolusGPT/SPEC.md

 A user may start a conversation with just "Onboard".
 If so, give them the list of parameters they can respond with.
 Go ahead and update the user's settings right away.

-Some parameters are required for dosing:
-- `target_blood_glucose_level_in_mg_dl`
-- `insulin_to_carb_ratio`
-- `insulin_sensitivity_factor`

-You can list these first.
 The user can provide any parameters they choose, or leave any out (even the required ones).
 The information is simply upserted on the server side.
 If the user does not have the required settings for dosing, when they attempt to dose the API will return an error asking them to update the required parameters.

 ### Dosing